Quick Answer

 Worth Considering

-Korg GA1 Guitar/Bass Tuner
+Korg GA1 Guitar and Bass Tuner

 Best for: Players who prefer a classic handheld tuner with a needle display, particularly for home and studio use with bass guitar